Build a Retrieval Augmented Generation (RAG) App: Part 2

 We’ve covered the steps to build a basic conversational Q&A application:

-- We used chains to build a predictable application that generates search queries for each user input;
+- We used chains to build a predictable application that generates at most one query per user input;

-- We used agents to build an application that “decides” when and how to generate search queries.
+- We used agents to build an application that can iterate on a sequence of queries.

 To explore different types of retrievers and retrieval strategies, visit the retrievers section of the how-to guides.

-For a detailed walkthrough of LangChain’s conversation memory abstractions, visit the How to add message history (memory) LCEL page.
+For a detailed walkthrough of LangChain’s conversation memory abstractions, visit the How to add message history (memory) guide.